 Reyburn CyberTuner for iOS System Requrements:

 iPhone, iPod touch or iPad with iOS 7.0 or later with 8gb memory minimum, 16gb or greater recommended.
-Fully tested on iOS 8, 9 and 10 with iPhone 5/6/7/7-plus.
+Fully tested on iOS 8, 9 and 10 with iPhone 5/6/7/7s including -plus models.
 CyberTuner takes less than 1% of the memory on an 8gb iOS device.
 As with all iOS apps, an internet connection (wifi or mobile phone) is required to install iRCT. iRCT is an iPhone app which runs on any iPad in iPhone mode in either 1x or 2x size.
 Older iRCT versions are available on iCloud for iOS 5 & 6.
+(Android devices not supported).

 Memory note: CyberTuner takes only about 10mb (megabyte) of memory, so even if you have 1gb (1000mb) of free memory, it's enough for CyberTuner.